soblenes32/LSM9DS1-Pi4j-Driver/README.md

 driver.setDatarate(Driver.DataRate.FREQ_14_9_HZ);
 ```

 The accelerometer scale determines the range of forces that the accelerometer can read, and the level of precision that it reports.
-2G results in the highest precision readings, while 16G produces lower precision readings.
+Plus or minus 2G results in the highest precision readings, while 16G produces lower precision readings.
 ```
 //Set the range of the accelerometer from -2G to +2G driver.setAccelerometerScale(Driver.AccelerometerScale.SCALE_PLUS_MINUS_2G);